Introduction

 Even if the already provided system-defined functions do not serve your purpose, SQL Server allows developers to write their functions.
 Let's explore in detail the different types of SQL Functions.

-What is SQL Function?
+What is SQL Functions?

 SQL Functions are programs either developed by the user or already provided by the SQL Server system, which can be used to perform specific repetitive tasks.